-2018 Audi S8
+2018 Audi S8 Review, Ratings, Specs, Prices, and Photos

 Curb Weight: 4,685 lbs

-The 2018 Audi S8 is an all-wheel drive miracle: more than two tons move up to 60 mph in less than four seconds in splendid luxury.
+The 2018 Audi S8 is an all-wheel-drive miracle: more than two tons move up to 60 mph in less than four seconds in splendid luxury.

 The S8 is serious about performance and serious about its price.
-It earns an 8.0 on our overall scale thanks to its handling and acceleration, plus a superlative set of features.
+It earns a 7.4 on our overall scale thanks to its handling and acceleration, plus a superlative set of features.
 (Read more about how we rate cars.)

 The 2018 Audi S8 stands pat this year without any major changes.
 It’s a rival for high-performance sedans such as the BMW B7 Alpina, Mercedes-Benz S63 AMG, and Jaguar XJR.